e-bug/solarity/README.md

     * Predict solar potential in the coming years based on the historic data
 3. **Data Visualization**: Producing a platform with a clean interface and that is easily  usable will be one of the main challenging aspects of this project.

-Using weather data will allow us to provide estimates for an area rather than each specific house (as in the Google Sunroof project).
+Using weather data will allow us to provide estimates for an area rather than each specific house (as in the Google's Project Sunroof).
 Although less accurate, our idea uses data that is more readily and publicly available, which allows it to be reproduced in other areas.

 ## Deliverables